 The Children’s Comprehensive Care Clinic is a primary care clinic dedicated to the care of children with complex medical issues.
-Developed as a pilot project by Seton Healthcare Family, the clinic was created to rethink and redesign the way healthcare is delivered to medically fragile children and their families.
+Developed as a pilot project by Ascension Seton, the clinic was created to rethink and redesign the way healthcare is delivered to medically fragile children and their families.

 Today, the CCC serves as the medical home for more than 500 children.
 Medical, behavioral and psychosocial services are all available under one roof and the nursing staff provide case management and care coordination.
 Typically, a host of individuals and agencies are involved in the child’s care ranging from pediatric subspecialists and private duty nurses to durable medical equipment suppliers and therapists.
 The goal is to improve the care while easing the stress of coordinating the care required for these children.

 The CCC is currently staffed by a total of 11 nurses and nurse practitioners, including RN Case Managers: Erica Licon RN, Amy Hillen RN, Alice Jefferson RN, Janna Kleinman RN and Kayla Cemper-Davis RN; Program Manager, Kendall Sharp, RN, CPNP; Valerie MacLaurin RN, CPNP, Jennifer Murray RN, CPNP, Lindsey Warren-Davis, RN, PMHNP, Grace Chimene RN, CPNP; and Nurse Researcher, Mari-Ann Alexander, PhD, RN.

 One of the unique features of the CCC is that it adheres to a primary nursing model in which five RN case managers are each assigned a caseload of 100 children.
 “With our primary care model, our families have a single point of contact to have their needs met.
 They may access their primary nurse by her mobile phone directly,” said Kendall.